Ever wish you had the fitness of an athlete? Golf Hall of Fame Champion Nancy Lopez can relate.

 As life took over, she gained weight and her sense of wellness ebbed.
 “I heard about the Canyon Ranch Weight Loss Program, so I gave it a try.
 I love the desert, so my boyfriend and I went to Canyon Ranch in Tucson in May.
 It was really a life-changing experience.”

 The most memorable part of her stay was a metabolic exercise assessment, she says.
 “I think what motivated me was when I discovered that my aerobic fitness level was only in the fiftieth percentile.
 Mike Siemens, the Director of Exercise Physiology, was very positive and enthusiastic, and I thought, ‘I can do this.’”

-Another highlight was teaching a golf clinic at the Golf Performance Center – an experience she looks forward to repeating next February, during the Tucson Accenture Match Play event.
+Another highlight was teaching a golf clinic at the Golf Performance Center.
 “It’s fun seeing people getting excited about a sport that I love so much.”
 The camaraderie at the Ranch was energizing, she says.
 “I could tell other guests were excited.
 It’s like when you go to church – you’re all there for the same reason.”

 She also treated herself to some unaccustomed pampering – a facial, a massage and a manicure and pedicure.
 “After five days, I realized how good I felt.”
 Today, with an exercise plan to follow, along with take-home techniques to create healthy nutrition and lifestyle habits, she feels she’s on a path she can follow for life.